 So with so many alternatives, why is the .com still King of the Domains?

 1) Everyone recognises it as a web address

-The .com address has been around for 30 years.
+The .com address has been around for over 30 years.
 So everyone from an 80-year old grandmother to a 12-year old school kid knows that it signifies a web address.
 Would my mother see supreme.photography and recognise it as a web address?

 2) It’s easy to remember

 Because it’s the ‘default’, using a .com address means that your customers and potential customers don’t have anything else to remember.
 They remember your name, so by default, they’ll remember your web address (and your email address, too).